-At 120 km resolution, the time consumptions of the ADJ-method using 1 and 4 initial guess fields are 12.4 minutes and 49.7 minutes, respectively.
-At 60 km resolution, the time consumptions are 79.9 minutes and 321.1 minutes, respectively.
-Unlike the ADJ-method, the ACPW algorithm can be parallelized.
-When using 22 cores, the ACPW method requires much less time, i.e., 2.74 minutes at 120 km resolution and 20.8 minutes at 60 km resolution.
-Obviously, the ACPW has higher efficiency.
-Compared to the ADJ-method (1), the speedup reaches 4.53 and 3.84 for the different resolutions.
+^{} ADJ method (1) means using 1 initial guess field and ADJ method (4) means using 4 initial guess fields.

+i.e., 2.74 min at the 120 km resolution and 20.8 min at the 60 km resolution.
+Obviously, the ACPW is more efficient.
+Compared to the ADJ method (1), the speedup reaches 4.53 and 3.84 for the different resolutions.
 Compared to the ADJ method (4), the speedup reaches 18.14 and 15.44.
-Although the different initial guess fields are calculated in parallel, the time consumption must be more than for the ADJ-method (1); the ACPW algorithm is also faster than the ADJ-method.
+Although the different initial guess fields are calculated in parallel, the time consumption must be higher than that of the ADJ method (1), since the ACPW algorithm is also faster than the ADJ method.

-5 Summaries and Conclusions
+5 Summaries and conclusions

-In this study, we present a novel approach, adaptive cooperation co-evolution of paralleled PSO and WSA (ACPW), to solve CNOPs.
-The CNOPs based on the ACPW algorithm are applied to study sensitive region identification in TCAOs in the MM5 model without using an adjoint model.
-We study two TC cases, Fitow (2013) and Matmo (2014), with 60 km and 120 km resolutions.
-The objective function is set as the total dry energy based on 24-hour simulations starting with initial perturbations at the prediction time within the verification area.
-We also calculate CNOPs with the ADJ-method; these results are used as a benchmark.
-To validate the ACPW algorithm, the CNOPs obtained from the different methods are compared in terms of the patterns, energies, similarities, benefits of reduction of the CNOPs and simulated TC tracks with perturbations.
-To evaluate the advantages of the ACPW algorithm, we run the PSO, WSA and ACPW programs 10 times and compare the maximum, minimum and mean objective values as well as the RMSE; we also exhibit the objective value scope after the first iteration to analyse the effect of initial objective values on the different algorithms; to illustrate the performance of the algorithms, we compare the changing degree of the objective function value for the three algorithms; the analysis results demonstrate that the hybrid strategy and cooperation co-evolution are useful and effective.
+In this study, we present a novel approach, the adaptive cooperative coevolution of the parallelized PSO and WSA (ACPW), to solve CNOPs.
+The CNOPs based on the ACPW algorithm are applied to study the identification of sensitive regions by TCAOs in the MM5 model without using an adjoint model.
+We study two TC cases, Fitow (2013) and Matmo (2014), with 60 and 120 km resolutions.
+The objective function is set as the total dry energy based on 24 h simulations starting with initial perturbations at the prediction time within the verification area.
+We also calculate CNOPs with the ADJ method, using results as a benchmark.
+To validate the ACPW algorithm, the CNOPs obtained from the different methods are compared in terms of the patterns, energies, similarities, benefits in reducing the CNOPs and simulated TC tracks with perturbations.
+To evaluate the advantages of the ACPW algorithm, we run the PSO, WSA and ACPW programs 10 times and compare the maximum, minimum and mean objective values as well as the RMSE.
+We also exhibit the objective value scope after the first iteration to analyze the effect of initial objective values on the different algorithms.
+To illustrate the performance of the algorithms, we compare the degree of change of the objective function value for the three algorithms.
+The analysis results demonstrate that the hybrid strategy and cooperative coevolution are useful and effective.